Basque pelota: Xare

 Xare or sare (from name of the racket, which means "net" in Basque; also spelled share in Spanish) is played with a wooden ring strung with a net, meaning that the ball is thrown instead of hit.
 It is played only on the trinquet court.
 Xare is known for the quick, precise and sharp movements of the pelotaris who are capable of reaching balls considered impossible for pelotaris of other specialties.
 Bicycle-like helmets are also worn.
 It is traditionally strong in South American countries, especially Argentina, as a result of which it is also known as raqueta argentina and raquette argentine in Spanish and French.

+Paleta frontón

+Paleta frontón is a Peruvian variant.
+The sport is similar to squash but is played on an open court, with a wooden, carbon fiber or glass fiber paddle and a black rubber ball.

 Professionalism in pelota

 Professional competitions and exhibitions in the Basque Country are organized by Asegarce and ASPE for the discipline of handball, Orriamendi for Remonte, Inpala for Pala Larga.
 Various tournaments exist for Cesta Punta professional players in France and Spain.

-In the United States pelota is mainly a professional sport, strongly tied to betting and the pari-mutuel system.
+In the United States pelota was mainly a professional sport, strongly tied to betting and the pari-mutuel system.